ratwolfzero/FFT/README.md

 While Fourier, Gauss, Cooley, and Tukey stand out as pivotal figures, the transform’s evolution was a collaborative endeavor, built on the insights of many mathematicians and scientists across generations.

-These code modules offer a very basic introductory experience with Fast Fourier Transforms (FFTs) using Python.
+The available code modules in this repository offer a very basic introductory experience with Fast Fourier Transforms (FFTs) using Python.
 They are explicitly designed for absolute beginners who are just starting to explore signal analysis and want a gentle, hands-on introduction to the core concepts of FFT.
 Think of it as your first "Hello, World!" program for signal processing.
 They provide a stepping stone for understanding how to analyze signals using FFT, progressing from simple, idealized scenarios to more complex, real-world examples.

 ### Modules Overview